What law gives Texas courts power to make custody and visitation orders?

 I already have a custody order from another state.
 Can a Texas court enforce my court order?

 Yes.
 A Texas court must recognize and enforce a child custody order from another state in conformity with the UCCJEA.
 In enforcing an out-of-state court order, a Texas court may use any remedy available under Texas law.

 Can I register my out-of-state court order in Texas?

 Yes.
-Registering your out-of-state order can be helpful if you want Texas to enforce your out-of-state order.
+Registering your out-of-state order can be helpful if you want Texas to enforce your out-of-state order, but it is not required.
 In order to register your out-of-state custody order, send the following documents to the appropriate Texas district court: